-&lt;sup>19 Green infrastructure is to be understood as "a strategically planned network of natural and semi-natural areas but also other environmental features designed and managed so as to deliver a wide range of ecosystem services.
-It incorporates green spaces (or blue if aquatic ecosystems are concerned) and other physical features in terrestrial (including coastal) and marine areas.
-On land, GI is present in rural and urban settings.
+&lt;sup>17 Green infrastructure is to be understood as "a strategically planned network of natural and semi-natural areas but also other environmental features designed and/or managed so as to deliver a wide range of ecosystem services.
+(Source: Draft thematic guidance fiche for desk officers Biodiversity, green infrastructure, ecosystem services and Natura 2000, version 2 - 20/02/2014)

-PES Payment for Ecosystem Service
+&lt;sup>18 PES Payment for Ecosystem Service

-(Source: COMMUNICATION FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT, THE COUNCIL, THE EUROPEAN ECONOMIC AND SOCIAL COMMITTEE AND THE COMMITTEE OF THE REGIONS Green Infrastructure (GI) - Enhancing Europe's Natural Capital / COM/2013/0249)

-2.A.2.6.2.
-Guiding principles for the selection of operations nvestment priority 6c • cedure, besides the criteria applied for project assessment, the following wi e required under this sp ecific objective: te or small-scale investment action receiving programme support should b ible after project is completed. • • fit lead partner shall be asked to provide, before the signature of the subsid that the financial guarantee is in force.
-Each project sha all follow the principles of sustainable tourism. ligher relevance in rega ard to the achievement of specific objectives will be given to projects whic emonstrate for exampl e: Contribution to o the smart balance between preservation and sustainable use of natur and cultural res - ••• ots of active preservation, bottom-up and integrated approach.
-Consider appro site. opriate visitor management and carrying capacity of particular heritag cultural and natural heritage with relevant tourism stakeholder - urism management organisations, etc.) into unique cross-border tourism • networking and upgrading of the existing initiatives to achieve high visibility and long term sustainability Integration of ( CP cross-cutting issues (R&D, Capacity Building or ICT) as an added value t the project. nvestment priority 6d Juring the selection pro cedure, higher relevance in regard to the achievement of specific objective vill be given to:
+During the selection procedure, besides the criteria applied for project assessment, the following will be required under this specific objective:

+- Any heritage site or small-scale investment action receiving programme support should be publicly accessible after project is completed. - The private profit lead partner shall be asked to provide, before the signature of the subsidy contract, proof that the financial guarantee is in force.

+Higher relevance in regard to the achievement of specific objectives will be given to projects which demonstrate for example:

+- Contribution to the smart balance between preservation and sustainable use of natural and cultural resources; - Integration of cultural and natural heritage with relevant tourism stakeholders (businesses, tourism management organisations, etc.) into market driven cross-border tourism products or destinations. - Concepts of sustainable tourism, bottom-up and integrated approach. - Positive increase on the number of visitors of a cultural or natural heritage that is subject of support. - Enhancement, networking and upgrading of the existing initiatives to achieve better market performance and visibility - Integration of at least one of three CP cross-cutting issues (R&D, Capacity Building or ICT) as an added value to the project. - Elaboration and implementation of visitor management plans for natural heritage.

+6d

+During the selection procedure, higher relevance in regard to the achievement of specific objectives will be given to:

-- Projects focusing on preservation of biodiversity that have a positive effect on: - Degree of conservation status of Natura 2000 species and habitat types which can be found on both sides of the programme area or - Natura 2000 sites which border to each other such as border rivers Mura, Drava, Sotla/Sutla, Kolpa/Kupa, Dragonja, etc.; CB forest areas of Gorjanci/Žumberak, Kočevsko/Snežnik/Snježnik/Gorski Kotar, etc.; or cross-border karst areas (e.g. Kras/Ćićarija). - Projects that apply CP cross-cutting issues (R&D, Capacity Building or ICT) as an added value to the project.
+- Projects focusing on preservation of biodiversity that have a positive effect on: - O Degree of conservation status of Natura 2000 species and habitat types which can be found on both sides of the programme area or - Natura 2000 sites which border to each other such as border rivers Mura, Drava, Sotla/Sutla, Kolpa/Kupa, Dragonja, etc.; CB forest areas of Gorjanci/Žumberak, Kočevsko/Snežnik/Snježnik/Gorski Kotar, etc.; or cross-border karst areas (e.g. Kras/Ćićarija). - Projects, which apply at least one of three CP cross-cutting issues (R&D, Capacity Building or ICT) as an added value to the project.